 It was not long after this literary/horror mash-up fad hit bookstore shelves that it began to gain attention from filmmakers.
-Pride and Prejudice and Zombies was snapped up and spent several years in development turnaround before being made into a film with Pride and Prejudice and Zombies (2016).
+Pride and Prejudice and Zombies was snapped up and spent several years in development before being made into a film with Pride and Prejudice and Zombies (2016).
 In the interim, Abraham Lincoln, Vampire Hunter was purchased as a property by the combined names of Tim Burton and Timur Bekmambetov.
-Not only that, Seth Grahame-Smith suddenly found himself propelled into the position of Tim Burton’s favourite new screenwriter, having co-written Burton’s Dark Shadows (2012) and is working on the script for a reported Beetlejuice 2, as well as other screenplays like The Lego Batman Movie (2017), as well as produces the remake of It (2017) and Child’s Play (2019) and It: Chapter Two (2019), as well as created the R.L.
+Not only that, Seth Grahame-Smith suddenly found himself propelled into the position of Tim Burton’s favourite new screenwriter, having co-written Burton’s Dark Shadows (2012) and is working on the script for a reported Beetlejuice 2, as well as other screenplays like The Lego Batman Movie (2017) and producing the remakes of It (2017) and Child’s Play (2019) and It: Chapter Two (2019), as well as created the R.L.
 Stine tv series Just Beyond (2021- ).
 He was also due to make his directorial debut with the film version of The Flash.

 Timur Bekmambetov is a Russian born director (technically, from what is now Kazakhstan).
 Bekmambetov rose in the early 00s as a director of some of Roger Corman’s Russian-shot films, The Arena (2001) and Escape from Afghanistan (2002).
 What made Bekmambetov’s name was the amazing worldwide success of the Russian-shot horror epic Night Watch (2004), which suddenly had his name buzzing everywhere.
 Bekmambetov duly went onto to deliver a sequel Day Break (2006) and was then brought to Hollywood to make the visually amazing Wanted (2008) and subsequent to this the remake of Ben Hur (2016).